A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: Introduction

 Causal estimands which depend on calendar time have recently been explored in the context of stepped-wedge cluster randomized trials \citep{wang2024model, Lee2025SteppedWedge} and staggered-adoption difference-in-difference settings \citep{callaway2021did, sun2021dynamic}, the latter of which often considers analysis of multi-year periods during which a policy is rolled out.
 Because intervention timing is planned or quasi-experimental across clusters, both study designs provide a natural way to define calendar time-specific effects for groups of clusters initiating treatment at the same time.
 By contrast, EHR-based studies analyze patient-level outcomes under naturally occurring treatment patterns, which do not follow any controlled schedule, and thus strategies from these literatures do not directly apply.

-Determining whether causal effects vary over calender time in EHR-based studies can help inform whether some fundamental aspect of treatment efficacy is changing, and whether researchers might report common or calendar time-varying effect estimates.
-However, efforts to assess whether treatment efficacy itself is changing are complicated by changing patient populations, and thus, potentially, covariate shift in key effect modifiers.
+Determining whether causal effects vary over calendar time in EHR-based studies is of clinical interest as such efforts can help characterize the real-world history of a treatment and inform whether some fundamental aspect of its efficacy is changing.
+Moreover, describing the structure of causal effects over calendar time yields an estimate of the treatment effect at the end of the study period (i.e., that which most closely reflects current practice) and informs how historical data might be leveraged to guide present-day clinical decision-making.
+However, such efforts are complicated by changing patient populations, and thus, potentially, covariate shift in key effect modifiers.
 As such, it is equally important to understand why causal effect estimates may vary over time, and the degree to which effect modification plays a role.

-In this work, we propose a statistical framework to estimate and describe how and why causal effects vary over calendar time in EHR-based studies.
+In this work, motivated by our experience in a series of studies of long-term outcomes following bariatric surgery \citep{arterburn2020, coleman2016longterm, obrien2018microvascular, coleman2022bariatric, fisher2018association, Harrington2024, haneuse2025}, we propose a statistical framework to estimate and describe how and why causal effects vary over calendar time in EHR-based studies.
 First, doubly-robust, calendar time-specific average treatment effects (ATE) are estimated on the basis of pooled nonparametric nuisance models.
-Second, estimates are projected onto candidate marginal structural models (MSM), each representing a different pattern in how effect estimates vary across treatment initiation time (e.g., constant, linear etc.).
-A model selection procedure is then applied to choose which MSM best describes temporal variation in effect estimates.
-Next, we define a causal estimand that corresponds to the treatment effect that would arise if the distribution of covariates among eligible patients treated at a given point in time instead reflected the distribution observed at some alternative point in time.
-Finally, we introduce a novel summary metric to quantify the role of covariate shift in explaining observed effect changes and disentangle changes in treatment effects from changes in the patient population receiving treatment.
+In an effort to summarize temporal trends, estimates are projected onto candidate marginal structural models (MSM), each representing a different pattern in how effect estimates vary across treatment initiation time (e.g., constant, linear, etc.).
+An MSM selection procedure is then applied to choose which structure best describes temporal variation in effect estimates.
+Next, to disentangle changes in treatment effects from changes in the patient population receiving treatment, we define a causal estimand that corresponds to the treatment effect which would have been observed if the covariate distribution among eligible patients at a given time instead reflected that at some alternative time.
+Finally, we introduce a metric summarizing variability across these ``cross-temporal'' contrasts to quantify the role of covariate shift in explaining observed effect changes across calendar time.
 To our knowledge, this work is the first to apply tools from semiparametric theory \citep{tsiatis_semiparametric_2006, kennedy2023semiparametric} to study calendar time-varying treatment effects in EHR-based studies.